 New York City

 A parking permit is required anytime a vehicle larger than 16 feet in length will be parked on a city street for more than one hour.
-Contact the City of Chicago at 312-744-5000 for additional information.
+Contact the City of Chicago for additional information.

 U-Pack parking rules

 Parking permit needs can also depend on which moving service you use and the equipment they offer.
 If you’re moving with U-Pack, you’ll have two equipment options — a moving trailer or a ReloCube®.
 Here are the parking requirements of each:

 Trailer.
 The moving trailer is 28’ long and comes with a 14’ ramp.
 You will need at least 40’ (or 3-4 parking spaces) for loading/unloading.
 Learn more about trailer parking.

 ReloCube.
 The CubeTM is 6’ x 7’ x 8’ (LWH) and only requires one standard-size parking space.
 This is an ideal option for moves to bigger cities where parking is limited.
 Learn more about ReloCube parking.